 Barrier birth control methods physically block sperm from entering the uterus.
 Some examples of barrier birth control methods include:

 These forms of birth control have varying degrees of effectiveness.
-According to the Centers for Disease Control and Prevention (CDC), barrier methods are around 72–88% effective.
+According to the

 The chance of pregnancy increases when people do not use barrier methods consistently or correctly.

 Fertility awareness methods include natural family planning.